Risk & Compliance Intelligence with Gen AI

 Consultations related to MiCA by ESMA

-During the implementation phase of MiCA, The European Securities and Markets Authority (ESMA) is consulting with the public on a range of technical standards that will be published sequentially in three packages.
-The date for the entry into application of the measures is subject to their adoption by the European Commission and approval by the European Parliament and the Council of the EU.
+During the implementation phase of MiCA, the European Securities and Markets Authority (ESMA) is consulting with the public on a range of technical standards that will be published sequentially in three packages.
+The date for the measures’ entry into application is subject to their adoption by the European Commission and approval by the European Parliament and the Council of the EU.

 The first package, published in July 2023, included content of notification from selected entities to National Competent Authorities (NCAs), forms and templates for notification from entities to NCAs, content of the application for authorisation for Crypto-Asset Service Providers (CASPs), forms and templates for CASP authorisation application, complaint handling procedure, management and prevention, disclosure of conflict of interest, and intended acquisition information requirements.